VISIT OUR ART STORE ▶

 How to Paint Smooth Flat Washes in Watercolor

-In this article, I'll walk you through how I paint flat washes, the common mistakes to avoid, and the proper techniques to help you build confidence and get stunning results.
+In this article, Kerrilyn Cheah will walk you through how she paints flat washes, the common mistakes to avoid, and the proper techniques that will help you build confidence and achieve stunning, streak-free results.

 Why Flat Washes Matter in Watercolor Painting